Sørlandet Line: Branch lines

 The Sørlandet Line has one operational branch line, the Arendal Line, which runs between Nelaug and Arendal.
 Another branch line, the Flekkefjord Line, from Sira to Flekkefjord, was once part of the main line.
 It was turned into a branch line upon completion of the Sørland Line in 1944, and was finally closed in 1990.
-Other branch lines which are now closed are the Numedal Line between Kongsberg and Rødberg (in Nore og Uvdal), the Setesdal Line and the Kragerø Line between Neslandsvatn and Kragerø.
+Other branch lines which are now closed are the Numedal Line between Kongsberg and Rødberg (in Nore og Uvdal Municipality), the Setesdal Line and the Kragerø Line between Neslandsvatn and Kragerø.

 Kristiansand Station is designed as a terminal station.
 Therefore, passenger-trains from Stavanger towards Oslo reverse direction when leaving Kristiansand.
 Freight trains use a direct connection between the eastern and western part of the line outside of Kristiansand, and do not have to change direction at Kristiansand station.